langchain-ai/langchain/CONTRIBUTING.md

 ## 🚀Quick Start

 This project uses [Poetry](https://python-poetry.org/) as a dependency manager.
 Check out Poetry's [documentation on how to install it](https://python-poetry.org/docs/#installation) on your system before proceeding.
+If you're using Github Codespaces, everything you need will be automatically installed.

 ❗Note: If you use `Conda` or `Pyenv` as your environment / package manager, avoid dependency conflicts by doing the following first:
 1. *Before installing Poetry*, create and activate a new Conda env (e.g. `conda create -n langchain python=3.9`)